Environmental issues in Afghanistan: Wildlife

 Hunting is illegal in Afghanistan because much of the country's wildlife is at risk of being extinct.
+Exotic birds and wild animals continue to be smuggled out of the country.
 In 2014 around 5,000 birds were smuggled out of Afghanistan, which included falcons, hawks and geese.
 In 2006, Afghanistan and the Wildlife Conservation Society began a three-year project to protect wildlife and habitats in Band-e Amir National Park and Wakhan National Park.